-Israeli forces raid Jenin, surround hospitals in occupied West Bank
+Israeli forces raid Jenin, surround Ibn Sina hospital in occupied West Bank

 Tensions have been high across the West Bank since Israel launched its war on Hamas on October 7, which has killed at least 11,500 people in the Gaza Strip.

-Wafa also reported that Israeli forces raided several homes in the town of Ni’lin, west of Ramallah, and arrested at least 28 people on Friday.
+Israeli forces arrested 47 Palestinians in the West Bank overnight, the Commission for Prisoners and Ex-Detainees Affairs said on Friday.
+Twenty-six of the arrests were in Nelin, west of Ramallah.

+At a checkpoint north of Hebron, there was a shootout between Palestinian fighters and Israeli troops on Friday, in which two Palestinians were killed, said Al Jazeera’s Zein Basravi, reporting from Ramallah.

-On Thursday, three Palestinians were shot dead by Israeli soldiers after opening fire at a checkpoint in the West Bank.
-One Israeli soldier was killed in the attack, according to Israeli officials.
+On Thursday, three Palestinians were shot dead by Israeli soldiers after opening fire at another checkpoint in the West Bank.
+One Israeli soldier was killed in that attack, according to Israeli officials.

-Al Jazeera’s Zein Basravi, reporting from Ramallah in the West Bank, said such attacks using small arms and explosives have increased in recent weeks amid mounting anger over civilian deaths in Gaza and the occupation of the West Bank.
+Basravi said such attacks using small arms and explosives have increased in recent weeks amid mounting anger over civilian deaths in Gaza and the occupation of the West Bank.

 “As Israel continues to turn up the heat, turn up the pressure on Palestinian communities, people are beginning to push back,” he said.